What Is the Whole30 Diet?

 What is the Whole30?

-The Whole30 is a clean-eating “restart,” whose name emphasizes the plan’s focus on non-processed, “whole” foods—including grassfed, pastured, and wild-caught meats, eggs, and fish; organic fruits and vegetables; and healthy fats—combined with the 30-day time frame that the official website claims you need to give it a try in order to “push the reset button with your health, habits, and relationship with food.”
+The diet has a 30-day time frame that the official website claims is the amount of time you need in order to “push the reset button with your health, habits, and relationship with food.”
+The Whole30 diet guidelines have their ardent fans and detractors.

 Where did the Whole30 start?